Make-School-Courses/FEW-1.1-Web-Foundations/10 - JavaScript Scope and This/README.md

 ## Learning Objectives/Competencies

-1. Use this to create DRY code
+1. Use `this` to create DRY code
 1. Identify the scope of a variable or a function
-1.
+1. Use datasets and data attributes to store data with an element

 ## Initial Exercise

+- Make two buttons that do almost the same thing
--
+  - This is not DRY!

 ## Overview/TT I